 Then there are cost-sharing expenses from your health plan such as the deductible, co-payment, and coinsurance.

-The deductible is the amount of money that you must spend on health care before your health plan begins paying for covered health care services.
+The deductible is the amount of money that you must spend on health care before prescription drugs when using a health plan, there's additional help available for you.